Alireza Shapour Shahbazi

 While employed at Columbia, Shahbazi became involved with the formation of the Encyclopædia Iranica.
 Shahbazi, who also served as visiting associate editor until 2003, would also author 76 articles of varying topics covering the Achaemenids, Arsacids, and Sasanian periods of Iran.

-Shahbazi wrote numerous classic books and articles on archaeology (Achaemenid, Sassanid and Islamic) in English, German, French, and the Persian language He died on 15 July 2006 after a long battle with cancer.
-He was transferred to Shiraz and buried in the memorials surrounding the Tomb of Hafez.
+Shahbazi wrote numerous classic books and articles on archaeology (Achaemenid, Sassanian and Islamic) in English, German, French, and the Persian language.
+He died on 15 July 2006 after a long battle with cancer.
+He was transferred to Shiraz and buried in the memorials surrounding the Tomb of Hafez (Tomb of Hafez).